Technical Data PLC Engine

 - Siemens S5 over RFC1006, PLC Header, RAW or Sinec H1.
 Supported are Siemens CPs, INAT CPs, Helmholz CPs, IBH Softec S5Net, Process Informatik S5Lan.

 - BACnet devices.
-BACnet is common used in building automation
+BACnet is common used in building automation.
+BBMD and COV are supported.

 - Devices using the Modbus TCP protocol.